egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 * Loading and saving the data to files.
 * Filtering the data by date range or ticker symbols.

 Another class called `TradingDaysHelper` is created with the purpose of getting the existing trading days (the days that the stock market is open) in a date range, or to get a determined number of trading days after a given date (this is useful to perform validations for a number of days ahead).
-The market is closed on weekend and some holidays that can be loaded from a file (by default named `market_holidays.txt`).
+The market is closed on weekends and some holidays that can be loaded from a file (by default named `market_holidays.txt`).
 The use of objets of this class is very important since not all the dates in a date range are predictable, just the ones when the market is open.

 #### 2. Data exploration and visualization

-In this phase were created the code in Python to generate the visualizations presented previously in the "Exploratory Visualization" section of this report.
+In this phase it was created the code in Python to generate the visualizations presented previously in the "Exploratory Visualization" section of this report.
 These visualizations aimed to plot the historical closing prices of the stocks, compare them with the actual Dow Jones Industrial Index and retrieve the correlation among the related companies' stocks.

-Also a purpose was trying to identify patterns that could help to select some machine learning methods or to do some treatment to the data.
-However not evident (at least by humans) patterns were observed, which lead to reinforce the decision of using techniques to forecast time series.
+Also another purpose was trying to identify patterns that could help to select some machine learning methods or to do some treatment to the data.
+Unfortunately not evident (at least by humans) patterns were observed, which lead to reinforce the decision of using techniques to forecast time series.

 #### 3. Implementation of the machine learning methods/Models

 Again an object oriented approach was taken to represent each one of the machine learning methods/models as an object.
 A super class called `StockForecasterModel` represents a generic ML model which provides methods to do the training and perform predictions, as well as load or save the object (model) to a file.

-An object/model is restricted to perform predictions for only one ticker symbol, this is because a time series only makes sense for the historical records of one particular ticker symbol.
+A model's object is restricted to perform predictions for only one ticker symbol, this is because a time series only makes sense for the historical records of one particular ticker symbol.

 To perform the training, a dataset is provided to get the historical records of the ticker symbol, and optionally a date range (given by a start and end date) can be provided to only consider the records that fall in that range for the training.

 To do predictions a date range is given, then the purpose is to predict the closing prices in the trading days that exist in that range.
-The result is retrieved as a data-frame that contains the date of the trading days in the range with their respective predicted closing price.
+The results are retrieved as a data-frame that contains the date of the trading days in the range with their respective predicted closing price.

-For each-one of the methods/models implemented in this project a specific class created to do the specifics for method, like preprocessing/preparation of the data used for training and prediction, instantiation and fitting of the underlaying models, preparation of the results, etc. The models implemented for this project, their classes and underlying modules are listed bellow:
+For each-one of the methods/models implemented in this project a specific class is created to do the specifics for method, like preprocessing/preparation of the data used for training and prediction, instantiation and fitting the underlaying models, preparation of the results, etc. The models implemented in this project with their classes and underlying modules are listed bellow:

 * **Linear Regression** implemented in the class  `LinearRegressionStockForecaster`, uses the underlying module `sklearn.linear_model.LinearRegression`.
 * **Linear regression using date components** implemented in the class which name is  `DateComponentsLinearRegressionStockForecaster`, as the Linear regression it also uses the underlying module `sklearn.linear_model.LinearRegression`.